gfeindel/gabefeindel.com/_drafts/2018-07-09-group-policy-version-control.md

 At another job, I was tasked with applying a hardened security policy to our domain controllers.
 I carefully scrutinized each setting, tested on a single server, and when I was satisfied, applied to the rest.
 A few smoke tests showed everything was working.
 Until about 9 PM that night, when my manager called to tell me that Exchange was broken.

 At that same job, I learned that a history of group policy misshaps had evolved into an office meme.
-Anytime something broke--even if it was the coffee maker--you could be sure that someone nearby would shortly short, "It's a GPO!"
+Anytime something broke--even if it was the coffee maker--you could be sure that someone nearby would shortly shout, "It's a GPO!"

 ## The problem with group policy